-This half term our topic is 'Carnival of the Animals'
+This half term our topic is 'Queen and Castles'

 We have been looking at information books this week.
 First we looked at lots of animal books and tried to find all the different features they had in common.
 We found out that most have a contents page, index page, glossary, photographs, captions, labels and headings.

 We used dictionaries to find the meaning of different words and used these to write our own glossaries.

 Finally we used the chrome books to research different animals and record any interesting facts that we found.

 We learnt how to represent subtractions in maths this week.
 We used numicon, a number line and tens frames.
 We first learnt how to partition numbers to make it easier to take away.

 Henri Rousseau was a French artist who liked to paint jungle scenes containing wild animals.
 We have looked at some of his paintings and used them as inspiration for our own pictures.
 This week we worked on painting animals and collaging a background.

 What a fun week we have had with lots of Christmas crafts.
 On Monday we followed instructions to make Chocolate Rudolphs and put them into cuboid boxes - 3d shapes that we had learnt about in maths.